filipdutescu/renamer.nvim/README.md

         bottom = 0,
         right = 0,
     },
+    -- The minimum width of the popup minwidth = 15,
+    -- The maximum width of the popup maxwidth = 45,
     -- Whether or not to shown a border around the popup border = true,
     -- The characters which make up the border